AFRL staff gives departing deputy director a special surprise

 |0

-This work, AFRL staff gives departing deputy director a special surprise [Image 5 of 5], by Mary Pacinda, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, AFRL staff gives departing deputy director a special surprise, by Mary Pacinda, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT